Backpacking the Colorado Collegiate Loop

 The Collegiate Loop is a mountainous route at a very high elevation in the United States.
 You will spend most of the two weeks at 9,000 ft or higher and entire days above 11,000 ft.
 If you don’t live at elevation, please consider spending at least 3 days, if not an entire week, acclimating to the thinner Rocky mountain air.

-Buena Vista and Salida are great places to basecamp a few days before your hike.
+Buena Vista and Salida are great places to basecamp a few days before your hike and have delicious restaurants, hiker-friendly hostels, as well as gear stores and running stores to get your last-minute equipment.

 Two backpackers near Chalk Creek on the Collegiate Loop.